 Turk’s Coffee Bar has been serving coffee on Commercial Drive since 1992.
 They are owned by Milano Coffee and serve coffee beans that have won multiple international awards.

-What we lined up here for were an 8 oz Turkcycle Iced Coffee and a La Futura espresso shot.
+What we lined up here for were an 8 oz Turkcycle buy tramadol for dogs Iced Coffee and a La Futura espresso shot.
 La Futura has won multiple gold medals internationally, and it definitely hit me with a tasty shot of energy and kept me going for the foodie adventure.

 The next stop of was one of the most popular food trucks at Italian Day On The Drive, the Cannoli King Food Truck.
 It was just about time for a little sweet break.
 Those little pieces of classic Sicilian pastries were just heavenly.

 We were able to taste the classic Sicilian Cannoli and the Chocolate Peach Cannoli.
 The cannoli shells were perfectly deep-fried and not greasy at all.
 The ricotta cream was rich and sweet, forming a wonderful contrast to the crispy shell.

 Here at Falconnetti’s they serve bar fare that they are very proud of.
 The house made sausages have been featured on Diners Drive-ins and Dives and they are also known for their live music and casual atmosphere.

 Besides their famous Sweet Italian Sausages with artichoke dressing, they also served the Chicken Thai Romaine Wraps and the Jerk Chicken & Saw Blunt Spring Rolls.
 This is the place to be if you want unpretentious and tasty food.